 The consequences are provided to deter any student from actions which prevent the learning and safety of others, both within the classroom or at other times within the school day, this may include walking to and home from school.
-The consequences may also be applied in responding to incidents of bullying (see Appendix 1 Antibullying procedures).
+The consequences may also be applied in responding to incidents of bullying (see Appendix 1 Anti-bullying procedures).
+All staff are encouraged to employ de-escalation techniques before resorting to issuing consequences, where appropriate to do so.